(Photo courtesy of NetPS Plant Finder)

 Distinctive columnar form with trembling leaves, used primarily as a sharp vertical accent or in a row as a very tall screen; fast growing, susceptible to bronze leaf disease and poplar borer, roots can be invasive.

 Swedish Aspen is primarily valued in the landscape for its rigidly columnar form.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The serrated oval leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark adds an interesting dimension to the landscape.

 Swedish Aspen is a deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Swedish Aspen is recommended for the following landscape applications;